You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 can make it out the serial port at RS-232 speeds.

-So if you want to know where your code is getting to, why not light a series of LEDs, one at a time?
+So if you want to know where your code is getting to before it crashes, why not light a series of LEDs, one at a time?

 Jellyfish have a gene GFP